 Overall width: 28″

-Bugaboo provides 3-year warranty from the original date of purchase and you have to be an original owner.
-Here is more information on the warranty.
+Bugaboo provides a 3-year warranty from the original date of purchase and you have to be an original owner.

 The Bugaboo Runner comes in two colors: red and blue.